Israel says Red Cross receives remains of deceased Gaza captive

 It was not immediately clear if the remains belonged to one of the three deceased captives in the besieged Gaza Strip.

-The handover of the remains is part of a US-brokered plan to end Israel’s genoical war against the Palestinian people in Gaza, where a tenuous ceasefire continues to hold despite continuing Israeli attacks across the territory.
+The handover of the remains is part of a US-brokered plan to end Israel’s genocidal war against the Palestinian people in Gaza, where a tenuous ceasefire continues to hold despite continuing Israeli attacks across the territory.

+Palestinian armed groups have returned 25 bodies of captives.
+In return, Israel has released the bodies of 330 Palestinians back to authorities in Gaza.